sonu2027/engineering-resource-management-system/README.md

 - Overall, AI helped me move faster, solve problems in real-time, and stay focused on the core logic instead of getting stuck on repetitive or confusing tasks.

-# Any challenges you faced with AI-generated code and how you resolved them
+# Challenges I faced with AI-generated code and how I resolved them

 - At times, relying heavily on AI-generated code led to unexpected bugs that took time to debug and fix.